But Jesus looked at them and said, “With men it is impossible, but not with God; for with God all things are possible.” — Mark 10:27

 But it would be foolish to forget that I wrote 20,000 more words than I would have without setting that goal.

 Runners don’t run to go anywhere.
 They run to strengthen their muscles, build endurance, trim fat.
-You don’t laugh at them when they come running back to the front door again.
+You don’t mock them because they run back to the front door again.
 Their destination wasn’t ever the point.

 Writing isn’t exactly like running—you do have a destination, and it does matter.
 But, like running, the mere act of writing will strengthen your ability.
 The more words you write, the better writer you will become.